Round Cut Diamonds: A Buying Guide

-The remarkable popularity of round cuts is no accident.
-In fact, round cut diamonds are special for several reasons.
+Round cut diamonds are special for several reasons.
 Most importantly, well-cut round diamonds boast mathematical precision in their faceting (the individual polished surfaces).
-This perfection creates optimal light return and intense sparkle, resulting in gems which impress in all lighting conditions.
+This perfection creates optimal light return and intense sparkle, resulting in gems that impress in all lighting conditions.

 The beauty of round diamonds has been known for centuries.
 However, the technology required to achieve the perfect proportions and symmetry required for such diamonds has only recently been available.
 Previous to the development of the necessary technology, round-ish diamonds from the nineteenth century are known as Old European Cuts (OEC) or Old Mine Cuts (OMC).